2006 Democratic Republic of the Congo general election: National Assembly

-On August 25, MONUC announced that the parliamentary results would be released as early as that day, but as of August 27, they had yet to be released.
-On August 28, the CEI began releasing the legislative results, with the final count expected September 4.
-On September 4, the CEI postponed releasing the results of the parliamentary elections by at least a day following the arrest of ten Bemba-affiliated election officials.
+On 25 August, MONUC announced that the parliamentary results would be released as early as that day, but as of 27 August, they had yet to be released.
+On 28 August, the CEI began releasing the legislative results, with the final count expected 4 September.
+On 4 September, the CEI postponed releasing the results of the parliamentary elections by at least a day following the arrest of ten Bemba-affiliated election officials.
 Still, the CEI announced that these problems would not affect the results.
 The results so far released, show Kabila at a strong lead with 45% of the seats to Bemba's 14%, the remaining going to other parties.
 Of the 500 parliamentary seats, 58 have yet to be released.

-On September 8, the CEI released the results, revealing that no single party gained the 251 seats needed to secure a majority.
+On 8 September, the CEI released the results, revealing that no single party gained the 251 seats needed to secure a majority.
 Kabila's PPRD won 111 seats, while Bemba's MLC won 64 seats.
 As of that date, the CEI was to have fifteen days to set the date for the first session of parliament, notwithstanding any Supreme Court rulings on its final composition.

 Aftermath

-On November 11, a shootout took place for several hours after police had fired shots in the air to disperse Bemba supporters who were demonstrating near Bemba's residence in Kinshasa to protest vote counting during the run-off.
+On 11 November, a shootout took place for several hours after police had fired shots in the air to disperse Bemba supporters who were demonstrating near Bemba's residence in Kinshasa to protest vote counting during the run-off.
 The shooting ceased after MONUC mediated a meeting between representatives of the two groups.
 At least four people were reported to have died in the clashes.
-On November 13, DRC police arrested 337 people, including 87 children, suspected to have been involved in November 11 clashes.
+On 13 November, DRC police arrested 337 people, including 87 children, suspected to have been involved in 11 November clashes.

 After being declared winner, Kabila hinted that Bemba would play a role in the new government, stating that "the effort now must be nation building, it must be reconstruction.
 The government that will be put in place will be a government of coalition."
 Bemba, who boycotted the hearings after the Supreme Court refused to consider further challenges over alleged "systematic cheating", was not immediately available for comment.
-On November 28, Bemba released a statement saying that while he condemns the ruling, he accepts the results and is prepared to lead a "strong republican opposition in the interests of the nation".
-Kabila was sworn in as president on December 6.
+On 28 November, Bemba released a statement saying that while he condemns the ruling, he accepts the results and is prepared to lead a "strong republican opposition in the interests of the nation".
+Kabila was sworn in as president on 6 December.